 Keep the customers you have

 You’ve all heard that it is easier to keep the customers you have than to try to find new ones.
 This applies to our students as well.
 But that means we have to consider our current students and their parents’ needs in our messaging.
-If we’ve lost students to other schools or online schools during the pandemic, it is likely that many of these students continue where they are.
+If we’ve lost students to other schools or online schools, it is likely that many of these students continue where they are.
 So, what do we offer to draw students back?
 How do we communicate to former students and new students?
+How welcome do they feel at your school?

 Decrease the friction